 Ankylosing Spondylitis Management

-Rehabilitation, particularly physiotherapy and exercise, patient education, active involvement, and motivation are integral to disease management and affect overall treatment outcomes of reducing pain and stiffness and improving mobility and physical function.19
+Rehabilitation, particularly physiotherapy and exercise, patient education, active involvement, and motivation are integral to disease management and affect overall treatment outcomes to manage pain and stiffness and improving mobility and physical function.19

-Physical therapy, specifically land-based physical therapy and supervised exercise is recommended for patients with ankylosing spondylitis.2
+Physical therapy, specifically land-based physical therapy and supervised exercise is recommended for people with ankylosing spondylitis to reduce pain and relieve pain.2

 Nonsteroidal Anti-Inflammatory Drugs

-In most cases, treatment begins with NSAIDs, including ibuprofen, indomethacin, diclofenac, naproxen, piroxicam, celecoxib, ketoprofen, and oxaprozin.20 Continuous treatment with NSAIDs is recommended in patients with active ankylosing spondylitis, while on-demand use is recommended in patients with stable AS.
+In most cases, treatment begins with NSAIDs, including ibuprofen, indomethacin, diclofenac, naproxen, piroxicam, Aside from rare cases, treatment begins with NSAIDs, including ibuprofen, indomethacin, diclofenac, naproxen, piroxicam, celecoxib, ketoprofen, and oxaprozin.20 Continuous treatment with NSAIDs is recommended in patients with active ankylosing spondylitis, while on-demand use is recommended in patients with stable AS.
 There is no preferred NSAID.2

 Patients should be initiated on low-dose NSAIDs and be titrated up to the maximum tolerated dose.
 Generally, an appropriate trial consists of at least 2 types of NSAIDs administered at the maximum dose at least 2 weeks apart.9 Good responses to NSAIDs include reduction in inflammatory back pain and improvement in function.